The background: The exciting Generation Z on the rise

 Our idea: Up to four regional workshops

-For that reason we are planning four “regional” workshops, each to focus on one continent (Africa, Latin America, Asia and Europe).
-These workshops should take place 2016 / 2017
+For that reason we are thought about four “regional” workshops, each to focus on one continent (Africa, Latin America, Asia and Europe).
+Three workshops (Europe, Africa, Asia) took place.
+For Africa we still look for a good idea.

 Positioning within academia